MarcusRiemer/esqulino/doc/manual/seed-manager.rst

 Seed class can handle both Object or Object id

-Seed class has designed to handle one id at a time, For a bulk storage or to store all data, the example call will look like:
-``Project.all {|p| Seed::ProjectSeed.new(p.id).start_store}``

 `start_store` calls ``store`` method which takes a Set object as argument.
 Which has been used for storing dependencies.

 ::